paritosh0707/AgentDock/docs/ADAPTERS_DOCUMENTATION_SUMMARY.md

 ### What Adapters Are

 **One-Sentence Summary:**
-> Adapters provide a uniform interface to different agent frameworks, enabling AgentDock runtime to invoke any agent type through a consistent API.
+> Adapters provide a uniform interface to different agent frameworks, enabling Dockrion runtime to invoke any agent type through a consistent API.

 **The Problem They Solve:**
 ```python